prathamesh-sonpatki/o11y-wiki/README.md

 USE stands for Utilization Saturation and Errors.

 - Utilization: the average time the resource was busy servicing work
-- Saturation: the degree to which the resource has extra work which it can't service, often queued
+- Saturation: the degree to which the resource has extra work which it cannot service, often queued
 - Errors: the count of error events

 Check https://www.brendangregg.com/usemethod.html for more details.